 - A high quality of housing in the area shall be promoted through the use of the natural landscape, existing vegetation, and good design.
-Development projects which require removal of all or most trees on the lot shall be denied. - Planned development and re-platting old subdivisions shall be encouraged required in order to preserve steep slopes and other sensitive areas, such as wetlands, in their natural condition. - 3.
+Development projects which require removal of all or most trees on the lot shall be denied. - 2.
+Planned development and re-platting old subdivisions shall be encouraged required in order to preserve steep slopes and other sensitive areas, such as wetlands, in their natural condition. - 3.
 Housing developments and subdivisions should be designed to emphasize the rural, coastal appearance of the community; that is, less emphasis should be placed on curbs, sidewalks, and wide streets and more emphasis placed on the maintenance of trees, natural drainages, open space and larger lot sizes.
 New subdivisions and other planned developments shall be clustered and provide common open space. - 4.
 Housing shall be developed where services are readily available.
-Subdivision of land and planned development shall be allowed only where septic tank, sewer and water capacity is sufficient to meet its needs.
-The County needs to work closely and formally with the local utility Districts (Water, Sewer, Road) to determine the projected maximum support levels in order to match development to that which can be supported by the intrinsic capacity of each utility District. - 5.
-Housing for low- and moderate-income persons should be encouraged in Arch Cape the Southwest Coastal Planning Area through agencies such as the County Housing Authority, Northwest Oregon Housing Association, Farmers Home Administration, U.S. Department of Housing and Urban Development, and the State Housing Division.
-Short-term rental uses shall be appropriately limited in the Southwest Coastal Planning Area to ensure there is an adequate supply of housing for low- and moderate-income persons.
+Subdivision of land and planned development shall be allowed only where septic tank, sewer and water capacity is sufficient to meet its needs. - Housing for low- and moderate-income persons should be encouraged in Arch Cape through agencies such as the County Housing Authority, Northwest Oregon Housing Association, Farmers Home Administration, U.S. Department of Housing and Urban Development, and the State